For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 dirty toilet and mouldy mop bucket

-The landlord eventually agreed to get a cleaner, whom he took to the house and told he'd return after two hours so they could move onto the next property.
+The landlord eventually agreed to get a cleaner, whom he took to the house and told he'd return after two hours so they could move on to the next property.

 The cleaning lady objected, saying that the place needed at least eight hours of work and that she'd need a colleague to help her too.